Austrian Air Force: Air bases

-Fliegerhorst Brumowski, south of the town of Langenlebarn northwest of Vienna, was built as a base for the Luftwaffe 1938–1940.
+Figl Air Base (until 2024 Fliegerhorst Brumowski), south of the town of Langenlebarn northwest of Vienna, was built as a base for the Luftwaffe 1938–1940.
 After the war the base was briefly occupied by Soviet troops before it was taken over by the USAAF, becoming "Air Force Station Tulln – Vienna".
 In 1946 Pan Am added the base as a destination, and for a short time there were regular flights New York City/Langenlebarn.